 - Advising on the language used to describe ME/CFS;

-- Advising on key issues for revising the review’s current protocol;
+- Advising on key issues for the review’s new protocol;

 - Reviewing and providing an IAG response to the drafts of the protocol and review;